Hello, I’m Tom. Welcome to a very small site detailing what I’m about.

 I’m a musician-type dude.
 I grew up in New York City and I got some diploma-type things in music theory and composition.
 I write music for cool people and cool ensembles and for myself.

 I play a bunch of instruments, have a special bond with the guitar and will occasionally perform in public.
-I got some awards and some nominations (including the big “G”) but was raised that it’s rude to talk about yourself extensively, and am only as good as what I’m up to now – so I’ll let you decide whether or not my work speaks for itself.
+I got some awards and some nominations, but was raised that it’s rude to talk about yourself extensively, and am only as good as what I’m up to now – so you can decide whether or not my work speaks for itself.

 I spend vast amounts of time arranging and conducting music for other people, albums, films, concerts – that sort of thing.
 I spend every other possible moment composing stuff, and trying to convince people whom I greatly admire to work with me, and when that happens, I’m humbled and happy.